obsidiandynamics/warthog/README.md

   - name: jackdaw
     groupId: com.obsidiandynamics.jackdaw
     artifactId: jackdaw-core
+versionist:
+  type: com.obsidiandynamics.warthog.versionist.GradleVersionist
 ```

-The `.hog.project` file is divided into two sections: `commands` and `modules`.
+The `.hog.project` file is divided into three sections: `commands`, `modules` and `versionist` (the last one being optional).
 The `build` command is invoked as part of the **update** workflow, after patching the build scripts and downloading new Maven packages — ensuring that the build still passes.
 The `publish` command is used as part of the **release** workflow — uploading the newly-built artifacts into a central repository (e.g. Bintray).

 The `modules` section lists the relevant Gradle modules that are in the scope of the update workflow.
 The `path` attribute specifies the location of the module, relative the project's root directory.
 For example, `path: .` implies the root module, while `path: ledger-meteor` points to the module located in the `ledger-meteor` subdirectory within the project.
 A module has a list of `dependencies`.
 Each dependency is essentially a Maven package that is subject to updates.
 The `groupId` and `artifactId` are self-explanatory, and relate to the package itself.
 The `name` attribute is a special name that is given to a package (or a related group of packages) and **must** appear in your `build.gradle` file(s), in the form `nameVersion = "x.y.z"`.